cognitiveprince/paradox_docs/getting started.md

 # Getting Started
-This scetion will cover everything you will need to know in order to getstarted with Paradox.
+This section will cover everything you will need to know in order to getstarted with Paradox.

 ## Paradox Interface
 1. Flow themes
-    <p align="justify">Paradox boasts a number of themes that you can choose from like Tron.
+    <p align="justify">Paradox boasts a number of themes that you can choose from like Tron, Toy, Ghost, Blender, Simple, Ueli, Pure Dark, Coorful Dark, Industrial, Colorful Ligth, Pure Light.
 The steps below will guide you to finding the themes.

     Step 1.
 Go to the View option on the menu bar.